Battle site of Solway Moss (1542) -

 Description:

-Also among the foot soldiers, the Borderers reviewed their loyalty to a King who had persecuted them throughout his reign.
-Many regarded capture by the English favourable to death for a tyrant.
+Also among the foot soldiers, the Borderers seriously reviewed their loyalty to a King who had persecuted them throughout his reign and many regarded capture by the English favourable to death for a tyrant.

 James had not accompanied the army.
 He remained instead at Lochmaben on the Scottish side of the Border and awaited news of the invasion.
-When the news came he fled to Edinburgh.
-He died a fortnight after the battle at Linlithgow.
+When the news came he retreated to Falkland Palace, ill with fever and humiliated.
+He died a few weeks later, aged just 30, succeeded by his six day old daughter, Mary (Mary, Queen of Scots).